Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 `composite_sync=1`

 ## CONNECTING TO COMPOSITE / S-VIDEO
 One method of obtaining Composite or S-Video on a capable CRT TV set is by using a special adapter.
-At the moment these are only available for sale from [Antoniovillena](https://www.antoniovillena.es/store/product/vga-composite-s-video-adapter/).
+At the moment these are available for sale from [Antoniovillena](https://www.antoniovillena.es/store/product/vga-composite-s-video-adapter/) and [Ultimatemister (PT)](https://ultimatemister.com/product/mister-vga-to-composite-s-video/)

 There's also an open-source design which you can DIY: [Github](https://github.com/MikeS11/MiSTerCRT) / [forum link](https://misterfpga.org/viewtopic.php?f=33&t=2894).

 **These adapters have been reported to work well in S-Video mode, but Composite has problems with artifacting.**